Vietnam Veterans Against the War: Founding

-On June 1, 1967, six veterans met in Jan Barry's apartment to found a new anti-war organization, "at a time when the mainstream media was wholeheartedly...promoting the war."
+On June 1, 1967, six veterans met in Jan Barry's apartment to found a new anti-war organization, "at a time when the mainstream media was wholeheartedly ... promoting the war".
 This group likely comprised 24-year-old Jan Barry, Ron Kovic, Skip Delano, photographer Sheldon Ramsdell, and former Black Panther Al Hubbard.
 Other early members included David Braum, John Talbot, Art Blank, Steve Greene, Frank "Rocky" Rocks, and Stan Scholl.

 The same year, 24-year-old veteran Carl Douglas Rogers held a press conference announcing his opposition to the war.
 Rogers had been a chaplain's assistant at the 1st Logistical Command at Cam Ranh Bay from 1966 to 1967.
 Barry telephoned Rogers immediately, after which the two became collaborators and lifelong friends.
 Barry convinced Rogers to join VVAW, after which Rogers would serve as its vice president.
 According to Andrew Hunt, Rogers "marched alongside Martin Luther King Jr., appeared on numerous radio and television programs, and became the subject of feature stories in the New York Post, The New York Times, Sunday Times Magazine, Redbook, and Eye".

-Soon, the VVAW secured a desk and a telephone in the office of the Fifth Avenue Vietnam Peace Parade Committee in New York City.
+By October 26 of that year, the VVAW had secured a desk and a telephone in the office of the Fifth Avenue Vietnam Peace Parade Committee in New York City.